Switzerland, Singapore join clampdown on bank secrecy

 While most of the signatories had already committed to sharing tax information on an automatic basis, the fact that Switzerland and Singapore have now also signed up is a big step in a fight against tax evasion that governments have intensified since the global financial crisis.

-The OECD has devised a common standard to simplify the exchange of financial details, which its 34 members and the 13 other countries agreed to adopt.
+With Tuesday's deal, the OECD devised a common standard to simplify the exchange of financial details, which its 34 members and the 13 other countries agreed to adopt.

 Financial companies will also be required to identify the ultimate beneficiaries of shell companies, trusts and similar legal arrangements that at present can be used to evade taxes.